neelniravpandya24/Cricket-PowerBI-dashboard/README.md

 ## 📜 Conclusion

-The Cricket Analytics Dashboard demonstrates the use of Microsoft Power BI for transforming raw cricket data into meaningful insights through interactive visualizations.
-The project highlights skills in data modeling, DAX calculations, dashboard design, and business intelligence reporting.
+The Cricket Analytics Dashboard demonstrates the effective use of Microsoft Power BI for sports analytics.
+It converts cricket statistics into meaningful insights through interactive dashboards, KPI cards, and visual reports.
+The project showcases skills in data modeling, DAX calculations, dashboard design, and business intelligence reporting to support performance analysis and decision-making in cricket analytics.